ibm-cloud-docs/databases-for-redis/connecting-external.md

 ```
 {: pre}

 Redis has an array of clients for applications to use.
 A fairly [comprehensive list is maintained on the Redis site](https://redis.io/clients){: external}.
-Some useful things to keep in mind when choosing a client are features that allow you to easily design your application for the cloud, like configuring [high-availability](/docs/databases-for-redis?topic=databases-for-redis-high-availability), security, and self-signed certificate support.
+Some useful things to keep in mind when choosing a client are features that allow you to easily design your application for the cloud, like configuring [high-availability](/docs/databases-for-redis?topic=databases-for-redis-high-availability), security, and service proprietary certificate support.

-## TLS and self-signed certificate support
+## TLS and service proprietary certificate support
 {: #tls-cert-support}

 All connections to {{site.data.keyword.databases-for-redis}} are TLS 1.2 enabled, so the driver you use to connect need to be able to support TLS encryption.

 If your driver does not support the `rediss:` protocol or TLS/SSL connections, it is still possible to tunnel connections to the Redis database endpoint by using a TLS/SSL tunnel application such as Stunnel.
 An example of using Stunnel can be found on the [Connecting with a command-line client](/docs/databases-for-redis?topic=databases-for-redis-connecting-cli-client) page, where it is used to connect the `redis-cli` application.

-Deployments also come with a self-signed certificate so you can verify the server upon starting a connection.
+Deployments also come with a service proprietary certificate so you can verify the server upon starting a connection.
 While not required, it is an additional security step that is recommended if your client supports it.

 For more information, see [{{site.data.keyword.databases-for}} Certificates FAQ](/docs/databases-for-redis?topic=databases-for-redis-faq-cert){: external}.

-### Using the self-signed certificate
+### Using the service proprietary certificate
 {: #using-cert}

 1. Copy the certificate information from the _Endpoints_ panel or the Base64 field of the service credential connection information.